charig/OutOfSSAPresentation/Sections/OutOfSSACorrectness.md

 ![](Images/swap5.png) <!-- .element width="25%" style="background:none; border:none; box-shadow:none;"-->

+Note:
+- parallel semantics of phis - need to be executed simultaneously
+- insert copies of phi outputs - can be costly
+- all the phis form a dependency graph, break the cycles there by inroducing copies

 ---

 ## Sreedhar et al. (1999)

-Change Briggs: inserting copies in the BB of φ-functions (removes need for edge splitting), φ-congruence classes (heuristics - three types - to minimize number of inserted copies)
+Change Briggs: insert copies of the φ-functions outputs (no need for edge splitting), φ-congruence classes (to minimize inserted copies)

+Note:
+- Phi Congruence Class = variables (transitively) connected through a PHI function
+- heuristics to save some of the copies
+- each phi input gets its congruence class, then unify them
+- consider live out sets X congr class

 ---

 ## Sreedhar et al. (1999)

-Original SSA form
+SSA form with phi copies inserted

 ![](Images/sreedhar1.png) <!-- .element width="25%" style="background:none; border:none; box-shadow:none;"-->

+Note:
+notice: x1 = x1' after the phi

 ---